balenaltd/handbook/Basic-tool-setup.md

 * [Github](https://github.com) (**You need to set up 2FA when you first login using the Yubikey you have**. _This service requires additional information/steps before you get access._)
 * [Jellyfish](https://jel.ly.fish/)
 * [Trello](https://trello.com/)
+* [Balena Forums Moderator Access - Discourse](https://forums.balena.io/) You can use [this invitation link](https://forums.balena.io/invites/6a98ca4583c9f16879dd523f35a4c60b) to get access to the forums.
+Moderation access needs to be requested though once you have signed up.
 * [Shared Google Drive-Team Folder](https://drive.google.com/drive/folders/0BwAxLWVacuL_V3FFRVZmNE1vazg)

 Depending on your role and team you may have access to additional tech-related, biz-related or team-related tools.
 Also, if you are employed as a contractor you will have access to [Deel](https://www.letsdeel.com/) for invoicing etc, while others employed as employees will have access to [Expensify](https://www.expensify.com/) for examples.
 You will receive invites to any necessary services on Day 1 and then others will follow as they are needed.